 Childhood obesity has many causes, but one we have control of is unsupervised eating habits.
 Most young children adapt their bodies to an eating routine without even knowing if they are hungry or not.
 Habitual food consumption, such as eating while watching TV, also contributes to obesity in children.
 The children find themselves so absorbed in the aired program that they are not aware that they are stretching their stomachs to unhealthy limits.
 Let mealtime be mealtime and TV time be TV time.

 4. Choose Foods that Promote Health and Nutrition

 Since obesity and binging go hand-in-hand, it’s wise to discourage their relationship by encouraging a two-small-snacks and three-small-meals daily eating routine.
 Encourage children to regularly drink lots of water and consume lots of fruits and vegetables daily, as they are more filling, and lower in fats and carbs.
 An orange, for example, is high in fiber and will make the child feel more satisfied in comparison to a glass of orange juice.
 Thus, cheeses, low-fat yogurts, and skim milk should be considered for low-fat alternatives.
 Moreover, pretzels, popcorn, and other low-fat snacks are better substitutes for cookies, cakes, and chips.

 5. Encourage Exercises

 Come up with a creative way of getting your children to expend calories.
 Burning calories is effective through activities like rollerblading, bike riding, jogging, and walking.
 However, how you initiate such activities with your children will determine their level of commitment to the endgame.
-Let it be fun and you can even try making it a family competition.
-Moreover, challenge them to be more active on a daily basis, like taking the stairs instead of the elevator while they’re out.
+Make it fun, and perhaps even make it a family competition!
+Moreover, challenge your family to be more active on a daily basis, like taking the stairs instead of the elevator while they’re out.

 6. Work with Realistic Goals